ArchiveTeam/warrior4-vm/README.md

 ## Support

 * If you need help or troubleshooting information, check the [FAQs](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior) or Issues section to see if your problem has been answered already.
-If you want to to discuss in general, join the warrior IRC channel.
+If you want to to discuss in general, join hackint IRC [#warrior](https://webirc.hackint.org/#irc://irc.hackint.org/#warrior) channel.
 * For bug reports, please file an issue on the Issues section.

 ### Known issues